professor-curious-logo

 Define Transnational Activism.

-Activism that connects struggles and collaborations across national borders.
+Activism that connects struggles across national borders, often sharing ideas and resources.

 Define Diasporic Solidarity.